Ivo-Balbaert/The_Way_to_Mojo/book/16_Vectorization.md

     except:
         print("no plot")
 ```
-?? not clear where group_size is defined
+?? not clear where group_size is defined, size in line (1)